extract

 Appendix: PDB naming requirements and reference lists

-This appendix is mainly for debugging cases where extract misclassifies residues due to non-standard residue/atom naming.
+This appendix exists mainly for debugging cases where extract misclassifies residues due to non-standard residue or atom naming.
 If your inputs follow standard PDB conventions, you can usually skip it.

 Important